iramirezc-learning/book-learning-js-design-patterns/chap09-javascript-design-patterns/notes.md

 > * When we need to create different instances of objects
 > * When working with a lot of small objects that share the same properties.
 > * When composing objects with instances of other objects

+### Flyweight Pattern

+> The Flyweight pattern is a classical structural solution for optimizing code that is repetitive, slow and inefficiently shares data.
+It aims to minimize the use of memory in an application by sharing as much data as possible with related objects.

+#### The two states of a Flyweight Pattern

+##### Intrinsic

+> Intrinsic information may be required by internal methods in our objects which they absolutely cannot function without.

+##### Extrinsic

+> Extrinsic information can however be removed and stored externally.

+#### Types of Flyweight components

+##### Flyweight

+> defines an interface through which flyweights are able to receive and act on existing states.

+##### Concrete Flyweight

+> actually implements the Flyweight interface and stores intrinsic state.
+Concrete Flyweights need to be shareable and capable of manipulating state tha is extrinsic.

+##### Flyweights Factory

+> manages flyweight objects and creates them too. it makes sure that our flyweights are shared and manages them as a group of objects which can be queried if we require individual instances.
+If an object has been already created in the group it returns it, otherwise it adds a new object to the pool and returns it.